Hand Rejuvenation

 How long does hand rejuvenation last?

 Other treatments that add volume to the hands, like dermal fillers, can last from at least six months to 12 months, depending on which type of dermal filler is utilized.
 Restylane lasts approximately six to nine months, whereas Sculptra injections can last up to two years.
 Most patients return for touch-up injections periodically to maintain these cosmetic results.
 For patients engaging in Thermage FLX treatment, results can also last up to two years.
-Patients often return for touch-up treatments to continue improving skin elasticity and maintain the best cosmetic results.
+Patients often return for touch-up treatments to improve skin elasticity and maintain the best cosmetic results.

 How can I get rid of large veins on my hands?